 Your snail housing must have enough space for your snails to graze freely.
 Overcrowding your snailery impedes the development of snails and therefore should be avoided.
 A well-spaced snail housing reduces the risk of disease outbreak caused by overcrowding.

-Snails are good at escaping from where they are kept, so you should endeavor to construct escape proof housing.
+Snails are good at escaping from where they are kept, so you should endeavour to construct escape proof housing.
 You can use a pen house that will be spacious and accessible with a soil depth of 10 inches and trees around it.

-Step 3 – Purchase your snails.
+Step 3 – Purchase your snails

 If you want to start a snail farm, you’ll need to get snails.
 After setting-up proper housing and farmland for the snails, it’s time to buy some fresh quality snails from the market or any farm.
 It’s always best to be able to examine the snails before you buy them so that you know they are healthy.